teuben/teunix/docs/astronomy-on-ubuntu.md

 * Gemini Observing Tool

+## KERN

+This extremely large well supported [KERN package](https://kernsuite.info/) is available for Ubuntu18.04, but I believe an update for 20 will be forthcoming soon.

 ## IDL

-IDL is commercial software.
+Of course IDL is commercial software.
 If you are lucky, it will work under GDL, or somebody has ported it to python.
 Alternatively you can pay for a license.

+        sudo apt install gnudatalanguage -y

 ## LaTex